raven-black-dream/digital-garden/posts/Clans/Brujah.md

 Of the Brujah who are left, some are calmer than regular Brujah (not True, except Maria), some fighting a different fight against the church

 ## Plans

 ## Stance on Marcus
+- Marcus has his boot heel on the primogen council - all violence in the city must be sanctioned
+- Brujah have been having duels to first yield rather than scrappy brawls
+- Guido knows the "civilized method" isn't working, but it's holding for now
+- Simmering tensions in Brujah clan